vituscze/prog1en/README.md

-# Programming 1 (NPRG030) and Introduction to Algorithms (NPRG062) Practicals
+# Programming 1 (NPRG030) and Introduction to Algorithms (NPRG062) Tutorials

-Practicals happen every Thursday (10:40 and 14:00).
+Tutorials happen every Thursday (10:40 and 14:00).

 # Useful Links